openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_manage_and_unmanage_share.rst

 Unmanage share
 --------------
-You can ``unmanage`` a share, to unregister it from the Shared File System service, and take manual control on share life cycle.
+You can ``unmanage`` a share, to unregister it from the Shared File System service, and take manual control on share lifecycle.
 The ``unmanage`` operation is not supported for shares that were created on top of share servers and created with share networks), so share service should have option ``driver_handles_share_servers = False`` in its configuration.
 You can unmanage